AdeelMufti/StopTimer/README.md

 # StopTimer

-Full source code for an Android application currently available on Google Play: StopTimer - Stopwatch and Timer.
+Full source code for an Android application currently available on Google Play: **StopTimer - Stopwatch and Timer**.
 This repository made freely available as an example to fellow Android developers by its author.
 It includes the full project for Android Studio.

 ## Synopsis